Shahzaibali12346/Assessed-Task/README.md

 The precision, recall, and F1 scores remained nearly the same before and after the fix.
 This suggests that punctuation wasn't a major issue in your original NER results for this dataset.

+Steps:
+Get data
+Identify NER
+Evaluate NER
+get result
+fix ner
+check if that changes result

+##USE OF AI
+Used chat gpt to correct codes and summarise key observations using prompts like: shorten these observations getting this directory error it does exist, but getting this when i try to move